JoshOrndorff/recipes/text/off-chain-workers/transactions.md

 `validate_unsigned` function.
 We verify that if the call is `Call::submit_number_unsigned` we return a [`ValidTransaction`](https://substrate.dev/rustdocs/v3.0.0/sp_runtime/transaction_validity/struct.ValidTransaction.html) object using the [builder pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html).

-The `ValidTransaction` object contain certain fields:
+The `ValidTransaction` object contains certain fields:

 - `priority`: determine the ordering of two transactions, given their dependencies are satisfied.
 - `provides`: contain a list of tags provided by this transaction.
 Successfully importing the